ishanthukral/Backbone-Tomatoes/README.md

 ##Features

 * Loads the movies currently playing in theaters.
-* Allows users to favourite movies and stores those in HTML5 local storage.
+* Allows users to favourite movies and stores them in HTML5 local storage.
 * Allows users to search through the movies in real-time.

 The MIT License